Thinking about becoming a coach? Well, it’s not the getting paid to be a chatty Kathy on the phone the live long day gig one might fantasize about.

 Sometimes it smells like hard work, dirty laundry because something’s gotta give and pouty face when things don’t happen as quickly as you envisioned.

-If you want to be a life coach.
-I can help you with that because that’s what we do at Mama Bliss Coaching School.
+If you want to be a coach I can help you with that because that’s what we do at the Creative Bliss Coaching Academy.
 But there are truths that you might want to be aware of first.

 And if you should accept this mission of a reality check, becoming a life coach, of any kind, is a loving boot camp for the soul that can offer you the skills and tools to coach yourself and your family through any of life’s big dream speed bumps.